zolotarovgl/phylogeny/README.md

 ### Clustering

-An example of an iteartive re-clustering for a case where the biggest cluster exceeds the maximum number of sequences (`-m`):
+An example of an iterative re-clustering for a case where the biggest cluster exceeds the maximum number of sequences (`-m`):

 ```bash